videoDAC/streaming-back-end/README.md

 Specifically, _Infinite Digital Stage_ is a server-based media streaming software platform.

-Anyone who has access to the server can:
+Anyone on the internet can:

 - stream AV content _to_ the _Infinite Digital Stage_